Embedded Systems Engineering (Master of Science)

 Syllabus and Examination Regulations

-Please note: Only the latest version is listed here.
+Please note: Only the latest versions are listed here.
 Older versions can be found in Module Handbooks and Exam Regulations under Studies and Teaching.

-- Online syllabus in HISinOne (loading might take some time)
+- Online version of the module handbook in HISinOne (Please note, loading might take some time)

 Contact Persons